Jogyly/100-days-of-code/log.md

 I know MobX so bad and can't understand why some changes save but other changes don't save -_- I reread documentation and read this article: https://medium.com/dailyjs/mobx-react-best-practices-17e01cec4140 Hope this help me...

+### Day 2: Jan 10, 2019

+I decided to refactor all my project and add normal babel and support decorations.
+I've made this but not all complete.